“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 It’s important to me that I build my life on a spiritual foundation because “Pneuma,” the Greek word for “Spirit,” provides insightful and practical functions within my home.

-Pneuma means wind, air and breeze, but it also speaks to the very “Breath of Life” that I wish to permeate and envelop within my being, and throughout the whole structure that I’m building, and to whoever lives within my home.
+Pneuma means wind, air, and breeze, but it also speaks to the very “Breath of Life” that I wish to permeate and envelop within my being, and throughout the whole structure that I’m building, and to whoever lives within my home.
 A practical way to think about the function of the Spirit is to think about your “HVAC” system (your Heating, Ventilation and Air Conditioning system).
-Air, breath and oxygen is the vital life-giving element to anyone who enters my home because if there is no air, breath or oxygen, then there is no life.
+Air, breath, and oxygen is the vital life-giving element to anyone who enters my home because if there is no air, breath or oxygen, then there is no life.

 I see it as my responsibility to ensure that the inhabitants in my home receive this essential element in order to live.
-The practice and provision of Love permeating my being and circulating throughout my home means that I and others will benefit from virtues, qualities and behaviors that provide for and will sustain life.
+The practice and provision of Love permeating my being and circulating throughout my home means that I and others will benefit from virtues, qualities, and behaviors that provide for and will sustain life.

-Obviously I’m not God, nor are you, however, in concert with my Higher Power, I cooperate with Him to do my best to help others close to me to live, thrive and have the basic necessities to develop biologically, psychologically, socially and spiritually while they are in my presence.
+Obviously, I’m not God, nor are you, however, in concert with my Higher Power, I cooperate with Him to do my best to help others close to me to live, thrive and have the basic necessities to develop biologically, psychologically, socially and spiritually while they are in my presence.
 My spirituality illuminates what my role is and it empowers me as I aim for and hit the targets that are determined by my spiritual values.

 Conversely, I know I’m to avoid behaviors that jeopardize and “suck the life right out of someone’s being.”
 I know what those damaging behaviors are (and perhaps you do too) because my spirituality and common sense illuminates and informs my motives and actions.

-I know fully well where and when my actions are loving and will enhance life and relationships, and I know exactly what, where and when my actions are self-serving or are detrimental to the life of others.
+I know full well where and when my actions are loving and will enhance life and relationships, and I know exactly what, where and when my actions are self-serving or are detrimental to the life of others.
 Thankfully, in the “rebuilt life” that I live today, my spirituality informs, empowers, supports and motivates me to engage in and deliver life-giving behaviors based in Love that feed (versus mortify) the spirit of others.

 So practically, here’s how the presence and practice of these descriptors of Agape, Fruit of the Spirit, Spiritual Disciplines and selected scripture that’s included in my foundation are useful to me and provide an introductory response to the question “How shall I Live?”